open-condo-software/mobile_cordova_android_demoapplication/readme.md

 You can find the cordova app itself in the `MainCordovaApplication` folder, where in the www folder there is an example of interaction with the native api and you can develop something of your own.

+# Important!
+Known issues.
+1. only version 10 of Cordova is currently supported
+2. Ant.design components do not work

 # Content
 1. [Getting started](#getting_started)